 News & Events

-Tax season is over!
-Time to get rid of those outdated financial documents containing personal information.
-The Shredding Services of Texas truck will be onsite at 3849 Antilley Road from 9 a.m. until 1 p.m. to securely shred your documents as you watch.
+It's summertime and the shredding is easy.
+Now's a good time to get rid of outdated documents containing personal information.
+The Shredding Services of Texas truck will be onsite at 2801 N. 6th Street from 9 a.m. until 1 p.m. to securely shred as you watch.

-Due to expected high demand, we ask each participant to limit themselves to three file boxes or two garbage bags of documents.
-This event is intended for individuals only as opposed to small businesses or nonprofit organizations.
+Due to expected high demand, we ask each participant to limit themselves to three file boxes or two garbage bags of paper.
+This event is intended for individuals only rather than small businesses or nonprofit organizations.

 To save time, please remove all plastic from your documents prior to arrival.
-Staples do NOT need to be removed.
+Staples and paper clips do NOT need to be removed.

 For additional information, please contact our Member Information Center at 677-2274.